Evesham: Economy

 Due to its exceptionally fertile soil, market gardening is carried out on a commercial scale in the surrounding area, known as the Vale of Evesham, which is known for its production of fruit and vegetables.
 A distinctive form of leasehold tenure, known as the Evesham Custom, still regulates market garden tenancies in the area.
 A decline in the second half of the 20th century resulted in the closing of Evesham's Smithfield Market while the Central Market stopped being used for produce auctions.

 Between 1983 and 2008, Evesham was home to computer manufacturer Evesham Micros, later renamed Evesham Technology.
 It was a significant contributor to the United Kingdom's domestic computer and digital television market.
 At its peak, the company employed up to 300 people with a chain of 19 retail stores in towns and cities throughout the UK.
 It went into liquidation in 2008.

-Retail and food outlets are provided for in the traditional high street and the Riverside Shopping Centre, and Four Pools Lane Retail Park.
+Evesham's town centre provides a number of food outlets and some retail along its traditional high street and the Riverside Shopping Centre, though the latter is struggling with only 9 of the 40 units being occupied as of May 2024.

+Evesham is home to several out-of-town retail parks that draw shoppers away from the centre; these include Four Pools Lane Retail Park, Evesham Shopping Park, the Sinclair Retail Park, Charity Crescent Retail Park, and The Valley.
 The Valley (formerly Evesham Country Park), is a large retail and leisure park located out of town with a diversity of stores, restaurants and cafés.
+The Vale includes the Evesham Vale Light Railway miniature railway.

 Transport

 Roads

-In 1728, the London to Worcester road through Evesham was turnpiked, as was the Evesham to Alcester road in 1778, improving communications in the area.
+In 1728 the London-to-Worcester road through Evesham was turnpiked, as was the Evesham-to-Alcester road in 1778, improving communications in the area.
 Evesham is at the junction of the A46 and A44 trunk roads – the 4 mi £7 million, A46 single-carriageway bypass to the east of the town opened in July 1987 as the A435.

 Work began in September 2013 to replace the Abbey Bridge and was completed in March 2014.

+The nearest motorway is the M5, which signs Evesham from Junction 6 southbound (with the A449 at Worcester), as well as from Junction 9 northbound (with the A435 at Tewkesbury).

 Water

 The River Avon is a navigable waterway linking the River Severn at Tewkesbury to the Stratford-upon-Avon Canal at Stratford-upon-Avon.
 The river between the town and Stratford is managed by the Upper Avon Navigation Trust and below by the Lower Avon Navigation Trust, reflecting the administration of the river since the Restoration, when the lower Avon required only modest repairs, but significant investment was required above the town.
-The ancient Hampton Ferry links the town to Hampton.
+The historic and ancient Hampton Ferry links the town to Hampton.